1. Who can file a complaint with the Commission?

 - Enter a disposition to which the judge has filed a written consent; or

 - Direct Investigative Counsel to file Charges.

 If the Commission directs Investigative Counsel to file charges against the judge alleging that the judge committed sanctionable conduct or has a disability or impairment, the charges are served upon the judge and a public hearing is scheduled as to sanctionable conduct charges.
 This is a formal hearing conducted in accordance with the rules of evidence.
 The proceedings in disability and impairment cases are confidential.

-If, after the hearing, the Commission finds by clear and convincing evidence that the judge has committed sanctionable conduct, or has a disability or impairment, the Commission will refer the case to the Court of Appeals with its recommendations and findings.
-The Court of Appeals can take any one of the following actions:
+If, after the hearing, the Commission finds by clear and convincing evidence that the judge has committed sanctionable conduct, or has a disability or impairment, the Commission will refer the case to the Supreme Court of Maryland with its recommendations and findings.
+The Supreme Court of Maryland can take any one of the following actions:

 - Impose the sanction recommended by the Commission or any other disposition permitted by law;

 - Remand for further proceedings as specified in the order of remand.